microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

         - `[AuthorizationInfo <IMicrosoftGraphAuthorizationInfo>]`: authorizationInfo
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[CertificateUserIds <String[]>]`:
         - `[Birthday <DateTime?>]`: The birthday of the user.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
-For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned only on $select.
         - `[BusinessPhones <String[]>]`: The telephone numbers for the user.
-NOTE: Although it is a string collection, only one number can be set for this property.
-Read-only for users synced from the on-premises directory.
+NOTE: Although this is a string collection, only one number can be set for this property.
+Read-only for users synced from on-premises directory.
 Returned by default.
 Supports $filter (eq, not, ge, le, startsWith).
         - `[Calendar <IMicrosoftGraphCalendar>]`: calendar
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.